We take your privacy very seriously and want to explain how we process your personal data when you use HUMANOO services.

 Data we automatically collect

 We may also automatically collect data from you (functional data or cookies), such as when you visit our website or use our app.
 We may collect data such as the type of device from which you access our website, the operating system and version, your IP address, the type of browser you use, the pages you view on our website or app, and if and how you interact with content on our website or app.

 Data from children

 The content of our entire range of services and websites can be used by children and young people.
 However, participation is only possible with parental consent.
 Even if young people and children under the age of 18 use our website or app, we do not knowingly or intentionally collect data about them without their parents’ consent.
-Should we become aware that our services of are being used by a minor without parental consent, we will immediately delete all data collected in this context, unless we are legally required to store it.
+Should we become aware that our services are being used by a minor without parental consent, we will immediately delete all data collected, unless we are legally required to store it.

-Personal data is all information that relates to an identified or identifiable person.
-This includes information with which you can be directly identified, such as your name or photo.
-In addition, there is information that can indirectly reveal information about you, such as information about your body, impairments or complaints, as well as information about your leisure activities or data that you provide during use to improve the services.
+Personal data is all the information that relates to an identified or identifiable person.
+This includes information with which you can be directly identified, such as your name or picture.
+In addition, there is data that can indirectly reveal personal information, such as information about your body, restrictions or complaints, as well as information about your leisure activities or information that you provide when you use HUMANOO to improve the services.

 Personal data also includes information that is disclosed under a pseudonym, i.e. without mentioning your name.

-Health data is personal details which directly or indirectly conveys information about the health of a person.
-This includes information on physical well-being/complaints and information on mental/psychological health.
-Health data belongs to a so-called special type of personal data, and is subject to a particularly high level of protection.
+Health data is personal details which directly or indirectly gives information on the health of a person.
+This includes data on physical well-being/complaints and mental/psychological health.
+Health data is a special type of personal data and subject to a particularly high level of protection.

 As a general rule, we do not transfer your personal data to third parties.
 The only exceptions are the service partners and contracting parties involved in handling the contractual relationship and companies that eTherapists GmbH cooperates with.